 Dogs eat various foods from kibble to raw, but it’s unlikely the dog food is keeping all the nooks and crannies of a dog’s mouth as clean and fresh as you would like; that is why the addition of dental bones can help.

-How much do dental chews cost?
+How much do these treats cost?

 The costs relating to tartar buildup and your dog’s dental health can add up, which is why many pet parents turn to dental treats to keep their mutts molars in tip-top condition it’s a lot cheaper in the long run for prevention rather than cure.

-There are plenty of dental dog treats out there which claim to get rid of dog plaque better than others, of course.
+There is plenty of dental dog treats out there which claim to get rid of dog plaque better than others, of course.
 That’s why this guide exists – to make sure that you know which dog dental chew is likely to result in minty breath, reduce plaque and tartar, and which dog dental bones are likely to get the ‘paws up’ from pets.

 Dental chews work by rubbing bits of food and debris off a dogs teeth and gums.